One important fact in the ketogenic diet is to get your macros right to achieve all the significant benefits of being fat fueled.

 To calculate NET carbs, subtract the fiber and sugar alcohols (if in the product) from the TOTAL Carbs.

-2. Counting Total Carbohydrates
+2. Count Total Carbohydrates.

 This means you sum up all the carbohydrates consumed during the day and that’s your total carb intake.
 This way is the best for blood sugar control and ketone production.

-What carbs can I eat?
+What carbs can I eat on a keto diet?

 You can eat all kinds of dark leafy greens like salads, kale, spinach.
 You can also have broccoli, cauliflower, zucchini, lettuce, cucumbers, cabbage, peppers and much more.